SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 .. figure::  images/screens/dashboard/dashboard.png
    :align:   center

-The Dashboard is showing 3 columns "Favorite Files", "Recently used Files", "Recent Analyses".
+The Dashboard is showing 6 columns: "Favorite Files", "Recently Used Files", "Recent Jobs", "Recent Notifications", "Storage Used", and "Compute Time Used".

 In "**Favorite Files**", the user can add a file to "favorites" which makes it easier to find when having to use it for several different purposes.
-The "**Recently used Files**", show files that the user have used earlier.
-This is sorted by time so that the most recently used is at top Finally the "**Recent Analyses**" contains links to applications that the user have executed within the Application section.
+The "**Recently Used Files**", show files that the user have used earlier.
+This is sorted by time so that the most recently used is at top.
+The "**Recent Jobs**" contains links to applications that the user have executed within the Application section.
+The "**Recent Notifications**" shows the notfications that have been recieved by the user.
+Unread notifications will be highlighted.
+By using the checkmark in the upper right corner the user marks all the notifications as read.
+"**Storage Used**" shows the user how much storage they are currently using.
+And finally "**Compute Time Used**" shows the user how much time he/she have used on computations.
+Both storage and compute time have the abilltiy to show a chart of how the user have used his/hers resources over time.

 In the top right corner the user will find :ref:`notification-service`: